My Kid Won’t Stop Peeing within the Bathtub

 by Lionel Casey

-My son is two years and five months, which I understand is early for this.
-However, he grasps the overall concept of the potty and is intrigued with the aid of.
+My son is two years and five months old, which I understand is early for this.
+However, he grasps the overall concept of the potty and is intrigued by the aid.
 He’s additionally the youngest in his class, and he observes older kids barely using the potty like champs and seeks to emulate them.
-Perhaps most importantly, he knows, as his sister did before him, that a gummy endure awaits him if he potties successfully.
+Perhaps most importantly, as his sister did before him, he knows that a gummy endure awaits him if he potties successfully.
 Here’s where we’re: Night after night after night time, he sits fortuitously on the potty for an excellent lengthy while, in the end, climbs down, then receives into the bath and, status up, flippantly, and with an experience of top-notch cause, pees in his tub.
-I try to anticipate this with the aid of speaking to him thru it, but it doesn’t rely upon.
+I try to anticipate this by speaking to him through it, but it doesn’t rely upon it.
 He usually appears happy with this situation.
 What am I doing incorrectly?

-I also want to clarify that I’m not pushing the lad in any way—that is all very tons led via him!
-Just thinking, if there are fruitful approaches, I can manual him on this new hobby he’s pursuing.
+I also want to clarify that I’m not pushing the lad in any way—that is all very much led by him!
+I was thinking that if there are fruitful approaches, I can guide him on this new hobby he’s pursuing.

 Dear Ew,